ikizhvatov/dpa-tools-benchmarking/README.md

 # DPA tools benchmarking

-Benchmarking of various tooling for differential power analysis.
 Very basic so far (runtime to process a traceset).
+To clone this repo you will need Git-LFS.

 ## Tools and configuration